 DUI/OVI offenses cannot be expunged from your record in Ohio.
 The only two ways to be removed from this database are if the person is determined to be deceased, or if the violation is more than 20 years old.
 The database was created in 2008.

-This has been a brief summary of some important Ohio beer laws to remember in 2022 if you plan to visit.
+This briefly summarizes some important Ohio beer laws to remember in 2023 if you plan to visit.
 Knowing the laws ahead of time can make your trip easier, more enjoyable and keep you out of trouble.
 Enjoy trying some new beers in the Buckeye state!